 So, sure you may be like many of my friends and not want to drag screaming kids up and down the aisles of your grocery store (again–their words, not mine!).

 You may not care that you’re paying higher prices on top of the service fee because any amount would be worth having that task off of your shoulders.

 The quality or shelf-life of your food may not even matter because you never even considered it important yourself.

-You may have the money in your budget to pay for the convenience.
+You may have the money in your monthly budget to pay for the convenience.

 That’s all cool with me.